cloudmesh-community/book/chapters/cloud/arch.md

 ## Evolution of Compute Architectures

-We start our observation with a depiction of some of the important architectural models motivating the current state of information technology services we provide in
+We start our observation with some a depiction of some of the important architectural models motivating the current state of information technology services we provide in
 @fig:evolution-computer-arch.
 The are computers used primarily by